d12frosted/elpa-mirror/stable-melpa/clang-capf-readme.txt

 Emacs built-in `completion-at-point' completion mechanism doesn't support C in any meaningful by default, which this package tries to remedy, by using clang's completion mechanism.
-Hence this package requires clang to be installed (as specified in `clang-capf-clang'.
+Hence this package requires clang to be installed (see `clang-capf-clang') .

 If a header file is not automatically found or in the default path, extending `clang-capf-include-paths' or `clang-capf-extra-flags' might